Betta: Name

 The common name of B. pugnax, for example, is thus Penang betta.

 The name Betta (or betta) is pronounced /ˈbɛtə/; the first part is the same as the English word bet.
 The name is often pronounced /ˈbeɪtə/ in American English, and may be spelled with one 't'.
-The name of the genus is derived from the Malay word ikan betah ("persistent fish").
+The name of the genus is derived from the Malay term ikan betah ("persistent fish").

 The vernacular name "plakat", often applied to the short-finned ornamental strains, derived from pla kad which means "fighting fish", is the Thai name for all members of the B. splendens species complex (All have aggressive tendencies in the wild and all are extensively line-bred for aggression in eastern Thailand).
 The Thai phrase is not restricted to one specific strain.
 The term "fighting fish" is generalized to all members of the B. splendens species complex, including the Siamese fighting fish.

 Diet

-Wild Betta fish are hardy and eat almost any animal small enough for these small fish to consume, including worms, larvae of mosquitoes or other insects, and smaller fish.
+Wild Betta fish are hardy and eat almost any animal small enough to consume.
+This includes worms, larvae of mosquitoes or other insects, and smaller fish.
 Their natural environment is often resource-limited, so many Betta species are generalist feeders.